corbins/corbins.github.com/projects.md

 ####[Theoretical Framework for Quantitative Analysis of Obfuscation Routines](/docs/qualityofobfuscation.pdf)
 *January 2013 – May 2013*

 Worked with Rashid Tahir and tried to determine if a measure could be made towards the goal of a framework that would be able to quantitatively determine the effectiveness of an obfuscation routine.
+Click the title to read my final paper.

 ####UIUC CTF Team Series
 *August 2012 – December 2012*